-Respond to current and ongoing disasters and Afghan Refugee needs.
+Respond to current and ongoing disasters.
 As followers of Jesus, we are called to care for our neighbors.
 Here are practical ways you can give to those in great need in this season.

 Chamblee UMC is situated in the midst of a diverse city with 34% of the population having been born outside of the United States.
 As United Methodists and as Christians part of our witness is to offer love and hospitality to the sojourner and to seek unity in our common call to follow Christ.
 You are invited to join Chamblee UMC for a four-session exploration of immigration and faith in partnership with El Refugio.